A Great Way to Drive Your Product Value Way Up? Tell A Story.

 How many times has a story been the driving force behind a purchase?

 It’s probably more often than you think.
-A recent social experiment proved attaching a story to an object can drive the actual price up ten fold.
+A recent social experiment proved attaching a story to an object can drive the actual price up tenfold.
+(1)

-It becomes pretty clear pretty quickly, there is enormous value in story.
+It becomes pretty clear pretty quickly, there is enormous value in the story.

 Think About It

-Often times, a company calculates their prices by examining the cost of the product and services, the price competitors charge, target demographic or a combination of all components.
-However, toss in some solid story, and you can add a personal human value to your products that becomes priceless.
+Oftentimes, a company calculates its prices by examining the cost of the product and services, the price competitors charge, target demographic, or a combination of all components.
+However, toss in some solid story, and you can add a personal human value to your products that become priceless.